Regular Expressions

 // → no lemon, 1 cabbage, and 100 eggs

-This takes a string, finds all occurrences of a number followed by an alphanumeric word, and returns a string that has one less of every such quantity.
+This code takes a string, finds all occurrences of a number followed by an alphanumeric word, and returns a string that has one less of every such quantity.

 Greed

-It is possible to use replace to write a function that removes all comments from a piece of JavaScript code.
+We can use replace to write a function that removes all comments from a piece of JavaScript code.
 Here is a first attempt:

 function stripComments(code) {